thejohnfreeman/joplin-plugin/packages/joplin-plugin/README.md

 In your TypeScript source code:

-- Replace all imports of the `api` module with imports of the `joplin-plugin` module.
+- Replace all imports of the `api` module with imports of the `@thejohnfreeman/joplin-plugin` module.

 ## Notes